 Posted by Graham

-The last thing that inspired me: Ben Ainslie’s achievements and even greater aspirations.
+The last thing that inspired me: Alex Thomson’s achievements in the face of challenge.

 My dream project: Sleep!